chtimi59/yass/README.md

 header("Refresh: timeInSec; url='http://yourserver/display', true, 303)
 ```

-That implied, whatever occurs in the HTML page, clients will be redirected-back to http://yourserver/display after **timeInSec** seconds.
+That implied, whatever occurs in the HTML page (even bugs ;)), clients will be redirected-back to http://yourserver/display after **timeInSec** seconds.

-And this close the loop to be able to get a sequential process of HTML's slide.
+And this close the loop to be able to get a sequential process of HTML slides.

-Actually is important to notice that 'Refresh' is a Proprietary/non-standard HTTP header.
+Actually it's important to notice that 'Refresh' is a Proprietary/non-standard HTTP header.
 However in 2017 more of less all browsers (Firefox, Chrome) supports it (it's a Netscape Legacy).

 some refences about HTTP redirection here:
 - ['Wiki URL redirect'](https://en.wikipedia.org/wiki/URL_redirection#Refresh_Meta_tag_and_HTTP_refresh_header)
 - ['Wiki Http Header'](https://en.wikipedia.org/wiki/List_of_HTTP_header_fields)

-Note: for video, no duration (set to 0) is needed, and a *manual* js redirection is done by the HTML page itselft when the video is finished
+Note: for video, no duration (i.e. field set to 0) is needed, and a *manual* redirection is done by the HTML page itselft when the video is finished:
 ```
 window.location.href = 'http://yourserver/display';
 ```